A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Asbestos disclosure

-The asbestos disclosure is required in the lease agreement for a rental property built before 1981 in Minnesota.
-With this information, the tenant is aware of the asbestos, can take precautions against disturbing the asbestos fibers, and quickly inform you of any wall or ceiling deterioration.
+The asbestos disclosure is required for a rental property built before 1981 in Minnesota.
+With this information, the tenant is aware of the asbestos, can take precautions against disturbing the asbestos fibers, and can quickly inform you of any wall or ceiling deterioration.
 The tenant will also be prohibited from sanding, pounding, modifications, and repairs without your consent.

 Mold disclosure